Ahhhh2016/pomodoro-kanban/README.md

 ### Features
 - **Easy Due Date Setting**: Access due date picker through the timer menu (right-click on timer button)
 - **Single Due Date Per Card**: Each card can only have one due date - existing due dates are replaced when setting a new one
-- **Visual Indicators**: Due dates are displayed in red, bold text at the bottom right of cards
+- **Visual Indicators**: Due dates are displayed in red, bold text on the right side of the focused time line
 - **Flexible Format**: Supports both regular date format and daily note linking
 - **Click to Edit**: Click on any due date to modify or remove it
 - **Markdown Integration**: Due dates are stored as `due:@2024-01-15` format in the card markdown